VerbaNexAI/verbanexai.github.io/_projects/2_project.md

 ---
 layout: page
-title: Early Detection of Depression and Anxiety description:Multimodal System for Early Detection of Depression and Anxiety in University Population
+title: Early Detection of Depression and Anxiety
+description: Multimodal System for Early Detection of Depression and Anxiety in University Population
 img: assets/img/3.jpg
 importance: 2
 category: work